stenglein-lab/taxonomy_pipeline/README.md

 This pipeline has been reported in a number of [publications](https://www.stengleinlab.org/papers/) from our lab.

+For information on how to run this pipeline, please read [this tutorial](https://github.com/stenglein-lab/taxonomy_pipeline/blob/master/docs/tutorial.md)

+For information on how to setup a server to run this pipeline, please see [these instructions]()

-This pipeline has a number of dependencies and is not necessarily easily portable.
+This pipeline has several dependencies, including: and is not necessarily easily portable.
 The dependencies include:

 - [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - [bowtie2](hhttp://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)